 Postpartum depression is also common after delivery of twin pregnancies in both the mother and the father.
 But do not despair: psychological counselling and support groups can provide plenty of advice and support.

-Double the joy, twice the happiness with EuroCARE IVF
+Double the joy with EuroCARE IVF

 The advice to keep yourself and your pregnancy healthy is similar — no matter if you’re expecting twins, triplets or just one baby.
 Eat well, take gentle exercise, drink lots of water and, if you feel stressed, consider counselling and get support from friends and family.
 It’s also important to attend all your antenatal appointments so your doctor can keep a close eye on you and your babies.
 Listen to your body and report any unusual pregnancy symptoms to your obstetrician.